MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/create-your-backlog-tasks-using-project.md

 ### Delete work items

 You can't delete work items from Excel nor from Project.
-The only way to delete work items is from the web portal or the **witadmin** command line tool.
+The only way to delete work items is from the web portal or the **witadmin** command-line tool.
 For details, see [Move, change, or delete work items](../remove-delete-work-items.md).

 ### Do you want to add Project fields to work items?